If you are in the market for an easy, failproof appetizer that will wow your guests then this Roasted Tomato Crostini will do just that!

-I tend to roast the tomatoes at a high heat for a shorter period of time.
+I prefer to roast the tomatoes at a high heat for a shorter period of time.
 I put them in a preheated oven at 350, making sure to toss them around every 15 minutes or so because they can go from cooked to burnt in an instant.

 Keep an eye on them and take them out when they look similar to this: